lich4/JBDev/README.md

 * Jailbreak(rootful/rootless/roothide) development with source-level debugging with Xcode
 * TrollStore development with source-level debugging with Xcode
 * Debug any process with Xcode
+* Develop apps using Xcode with neither a developer account nor device needed

 > Notice
 * JBDev is used on jailbreak devices